-There will be a quiz every Thursday at the end of class.
-The quizzes will generally represent that week's homework problems and lecture material.
-Therefore, it is to your advantage to attend every lecture and have ALL the homework completed.
+There will be a quiz on Thursdays at the end of class.
+The problems on the quizzes will be based on that week's homework problem set and lecture material.
+Therefore, it is to your advantage to attend every lecture and have ALL the homework completed on a daily basis before the quizzes.